A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: Complete version of the Glauber theory for EA--TA scattering

 where

-To find the total cross sections for all types of collisions in which EA and TA begins in the states $i$ and $I$, we must sum the partial cross sections in (\ref{sum1}) and (\ref{sum2}) over all states $f$ and $F$.
-The summation is easily carried out by using the completeness relations:
+To find the total cross sections for all types of collisions in which EA and TA begin in the states $i$ and $I$, one should sum the partial cross sections in (\ref{sum1}) and (\ref{sum2}) over all states $f$ and $F$.
+The summation is easily performed using the completeness relations: